Spudos/Pure-Drive-Fitness/readme.md

 This page will show the various types of session and the price for each session

-This will also give information on how to book sessions
+This will also give a link to book sessions

 There will be a featured sessions which would be some sort of cost effective package

-User Stories covered - 1, 2, 7, 9
+User Stories covered - 1, 2, 6, 7, 8, 9, 10, 11, 12, 13, 14

 ![Wireframes](https://share.balsamiq.com/c/6HLR6eLps2xexKuZK361Ci.png)

 ### 3.3 Booking Form

-The booking form will provide a simple tool to capture the initial information for thre client to make a booking
+The booking form will provide a simple tool to capture the initial information for the user to make a booking

 This will be navigated to via the booking page so that the user is aware of the pricing structure and style of the sessions before they make a booking

-User Stories covered - 1, 8, 9
+User Stories covered - 2, 6, 9, 10, 11, 12, 13, 14

 ![Wireframes](https://share.balsamiq.com/c/k9c32c3NrsmGkCkpMqmNME.png)